heroiclabs/nakama-cpp/README.md

 - go
 - perl
 - Visual Studio 2015 or 2017 - for Windows only
-- boost - for Windows and Mac, used by websocketpp library
+- boost - for Windows, Mac and Linux, used by websocketpp library

 Third party libraries: